Apply to North Carolina Teaching Fellows

 Applicants must meet the following eligibility criteria to be considered for a Teaching Fellows award:

-- Be accepted to enroll in an approved educator preparation program leading to initial licensure in an eligible area at one of the eight Teaching Fellows partner institutions.
+• Be accepted to enroll in an approved educator preparation program leading to initial licensure in an eligible area at one of the ten Teaching Fellows partner institutions.

-- A student applying to transfer to an educator preparation program at one of the eight Teaching Fellows partner institutions
+• A student applying to transfer to an educator preparation program at one of the ten Teaching Fellows partner institutions

-- A student already enrolled at one of the eight Teaching Fellows partner institutions who transitions into an educator preparation program
+• A student already enrolled at one of the ten Teaching Fellows partner institutions who transitions into an educator preparation program

-- An individual with a bachelor’s degree pursuing preparation for teacher licensure at one of the eight Teaching Fellows partner institutions
+• An individual with a bachelor’s degree pursuing preparation for teacher licensure at one of the ten Teaching Fellows partner institutions

 Minimum Academic Requirements

-- Be willing to teach in a STEM (Science, Technology, Engineering, or Mathematics) or special education licensure area in a North Carolina public school, traditional or charter.
+• Be willing to teach in a STEM (Science, Technology, Engineering, or Mathematics), special education, or elementary education (K-6) licensure area in a North Carolina public school, traditional or charter.

 Teaching Fellow Awards